Yulene Olaizola: Professional career

 She graduated summa cum laude for her documentary thesis "Intimacies of Shakespeare and Victor Hugo" (Intimidades de Shakespeare y Víctor Hugo).

-Her film "Fogo" is the result of work done during an artistic residency sponsored by the Fogo Island Arts Corporation in Newfoundland, Canada.
+Her film Fogo is the result of work done during an artistic residency sponsored by the Fogo Island Arts Corporation in Newfoundland, Canada.
 It was part of the Official Selection of the 10th Morelia International Film Festival (FICM) and the 44th Directors' Fortnight, a parallel section of the 65th Cannes Film Festival.

 She founded her production company, Malacosa Cine, with Rubén Imaz.

 She was a member of the advisory board of Procine in 2018.

-She will participate in the 71st Cannes Film Festival with her film "Selva Tragica", supported by “L’atelier" of the Cinefondation.
+She participated in the 71st Cannes Film Festival with her film Tragic Jungle, supported by “L’atelier" of the Cinefondation.